-The LDS Church is too involved in politics?
+The Church is too involved in politics?

-The Mormon Church never endorses
+The Church never endorses

 one political party over another and prohibits the use of Church buildings and telephone directories for political purposes.
 The Church encourages members to be politically active but never dictates which party they should join.
 While the Church does on rare occasions speak out on moral issues that happen to be hot political topics, it always refers to the moral principle and never to the political parties which endorse or reject that principle.

-All Mormons are Republicans?
+All Church members are Republicans?

 While there are many influential Democrat church members, our political diversity is even more apparent abroad, where members of the Church espouse many different political philosophies.
 Before moving to the United States, for example, my wife, a Brazilian member of the Church, belonged to the Brazilian Workers’ Party, a democratic socialist party that opposed Soviet socialism during the cold war.